Bea Smith (Wentworth): Storylines

-When Bea confronted Jacs in her cell wanting to know the truth behind what happened to Debbie, she becomes enraged when Jacs condoned what she had done.
+When Bea confronts Jacs in her cell wanting to know the truth behind what happened to Debbie, she becomes enraged when Jacs condones what she had done.
 Bea then stabs Jacs in the neck with a pen causing her to bleed out and die.
-After this, she presses the duress button, and is escorted away by two guards as her fellow inmates watch in shock and confusion.
+After this, she presses the panic button, and is escorted away by two guards as her fellow inmates watch in shock and confusion.
 This scene contrasts Bea entering the prison in 1x01 being escorted by guards.

 In season 2 it is confirmed that she had killed Jacs and that her original charges of Attempted Murder (on her husband) had been dropped and she was now serving a twelve-year sentence for the manslaughter of Jacs.

 The first episode of season two shows Bea's incapability to cope with Debbie's death while under the influence of sedatives.
 The Governor cuts her supply off, releases her from solitary and moves her from Cell Block H. Bea struggles with images of Debbie, refusing to believe she has died as she dreams of her.
 Liz comforts Bea, who decides she is going to get revenge by killing Brayden Holt.

 Bea is attacked by Boomer under Franky's orders, in an attempt to display dominance over her and solidify her position as the new top dog.

 Simone Slater returns to the prison, and eventually forms an alliance with Bea after she saves her from Boomer, who is using her to get at Brayden.
 Simone informs Bea of an attack the Holts have orchestrated against Bea.
 Bea initially suspects the new inmates Jess and trans woman Maxine, but it is later discovered that another recent inmate, who had been faking a leg injury, was the attacker.
 After the inmate comes for Bea in the showers, Maxine saves her and the two become friends.

 Over the next few episodes, we begin to see Bea's plan come to fruition, from learning that cutting wrists means that hand cuffs cannot be used, to hoarding blood thickeners, and bulking up.
 Bea also provokes Boomer into starting a fight intentionally so that Franky gets suspicious of Bea.

 In Into The Night, Franky uses the knife against Bea during a fight outbreak in the laundry.
 Bea wins the fight, turning down the opportunity to kill Franky using a box cutter, and instead slices her own arms and ends up in the hospital.

 Bea then escapes from hospital, gets a gun from Liz, and shoots Brayden Holt.
 As the second season comes to an end, Franky and Bea come face-to-face on Bea's return to H Block, after being arrested for the murder of Brayden Holt, to which Franky tells the onlooking crowd that Bea is the new top dog.